• Skip to primary navigation

 • Thinly sliced prosciutto -- coarsely chopped

-• Hot or sweet Italian sausage -- casings remove, browned, and crumbled.
+• Hot or sweet Italian sausage -- casings removed, browned, and crumbled.

 Nutrition